ni/measurement-plugin-labview/Source/Example Measurements/README.md

 To run the example measurement, follow these steps

 1. Open the LabVIEW project (.lvproj) file for the example.
+2. For examples that use a packed library for the LabVIEW UI, you must first build the packed library build specification.
-2. Open and Run the following VI to run the measurement service: `Run Service.vi`
+3. Open and Run the following VI to run the measurement service: `Run Service.vi`
-3. For examples that use a pin map, the name of the device in NI MAX must match the name of the device in the pin map.
+4. For examples that use a pin map, the name of the device in NI MAX must match the name of the device in the pin map.
-4. For examples that have a TestStand sequence, the LabVIEW adapter configuration must be set to use the LabVIEW development system.
+5. For examples that have a TestStand sequence, the LabVIEW adapter configuration must be set to use the LabVIEW development system.
 See the [TestStand help](https://www.ni.com/docs/en-US/bundle/teststand/page/tsref/infotopics/db_lvadapterconfig.htm) for more details.

 ### Stop the Measurement Service